WeisongZhao/Sparse-SIM/README.md

   <b> <a href="https://www.nature.com/nbt/">Weisong Zhao et al. Extending resolution of structured illumination microscopy with sparse deconvolution, Nature Biotechnology, X, XXX-XXX (2021)</a></b>
 </p>

-> We will open all of codes as soon as the paper is accepted.

 ## Instruction
 - The binary executable files (.exe/.app) can be found in the [release](https://github.com/WeisongZhao/Sparse-SIM/releases)
 - More details on [Wiki](https://github.com/WeisongZhao/Sparse-SIM/wiki/) and [Document](./UserManual.pdf).